udevbe/greenfield/README.md

 [![Early tech preview demo](https://img.youtube.com/vi/2lyihdFK7EE/0.jpg)](https://www.youtube.com/watch?v=2lyihdFK7EE)

+Greenfield is an entire Wayland compositor running directly in your browser.
+It can run native Wayland applications remotely or it can run JavaScript or WebAssembly applications directly in your browser using Web Workers.

-Greenfield is different from existing solutions like VNC or RDP in that it does not stream a final server side generated image to a remote.
+The remote solutions is different from existing solution like VNC or RDP in that it does not stream a final server side generated image to a remote.
 Instead Greenfield live encodes each individual application to a h264 frame, after which it's send to the browser using a dedicated websocket connection.
 On reception, the h264 frame is decoded using a WASM h264 decoder + WebGL shader.
-After which the application content is drawn in it's own HTML5 canvas.
-As a result, the entire image you see in the browser is actually composed of nothing more than ordinary DOM elements.
+When finished, the application content is drawn directly in it's own HTML5 canvas.
+As a result, the entire image you see in the browser is actually composed of nothing more than ordinary browser DOM elements.

 The advantage of this approach is that it retains the entire desktop context which allows for powerful features like context aware application positioning & naming, custom task-bars, custom REST api integrations, notifications, css styling, WebRTC VOIP integration and